obonaventure/cnp3/Missions/S4/tcp1.rst

  A second solution to determine which network daemons are running on a server is to use a tool like :manpage:`nmap(1)`. :manpage:`nmap(1)` can be run remotely and thus can provide information about a host on which the system administrator cannot login.
 Use :manpage:`tcpdump(1)` to collect the segments sent by :manpage:`nmap(1)`  running on the client and explain how :manpage:`nmap(1)` operates.

 #.
-Long lived TCP connections are succeptible to the so-called `RST attacks`.
+Long lived TCP connections are susceptible to the so-called `RST attacks`.
 Try to find additional information about this attack and explain how a TCP stack could mitigate such attacks.

 #.